 Women in Leadership (WiL) is an independent student club operated through the Associated Students of Management (ASM) at the UC Davis Graduate School of Management

 The goal of Women in Leadership is to convene, connect, support, and develop GSM’s future women leaders and equip them with the tools to succeed through professional, educational, and social activities.

 Women in Leadership will achieve this goal by:

-- Creating leadership opportunities for women
+- Developing leadership competencies and creating leadership opportunities for women

 Board Fellowship Program

 The UCD GSM Board Fellowship Program places students on the boards of partner nonprofit organizations as non-voting or adjunct members.
 The program expands the pipeline of qualified and experienced MBA students for future roles in business leadership.
 It also allows students to contribute their skills and time to help solve business challenges faced by partner organizations.

 - Developmental Disabilities Service Organization (DDSO) , Sacramento

 Past Partner Organizations

 - Passive House California, San Francisco